jeffreyan11/laser-chess-engine/README.md

 # Laser
 Laser is a UCI-compliant chess engine written in C++11 by Jeffrey An and Michael An.

 For the latest release and previous versions, check https://github.com/jeffreyan11/uci-chess-engine/releases.
-Compiled binaries for 64-bit Windows are included.
+Compiled binaries for 32 and 64-bit Windows are included.

-After being compiled, the executable can be run with any UCI chess GUI, such as Arena (http://www.playwitharena.com/) or Tarrasch (http://www.triplehappy.com/).
+Laser is a command-line engine only.
+To have a graphical interface, the executable can be used with any UCI chess GUI, such as Arena (http://www.playwitharena.com/) or Tarrasch (http://www.triplehappy.com/).

-### Thanks To:
-- The Chess Programming Wiki, which is a great resource for beginning chess programmers, and was consulted frequently for this project: https://chessprogramming.wikispaces.com
-- The authors of Stockfish, Crafty, EXChess, Rebel, Texel, and all other open-source engines for providing inspiration and great ideas to move Laser forward
-- The engine testers, for uncovering bugs, providing high quality games and ratings, and giving us motivation to improve
-- Cute Chess, the primary tool used for testing: (http://cutechess.com/)

-### To Dos
- - Enumerate or typedef basic values such as color, piece type, and scores
- - Chess960 support
- - Improved pruning rules
- - More efficient PERFT and eval

 ### Engine Strength